-With about a third of the streaming market share, the platform pays on the average $0.004 per playback.
+With about a third of the streaming market share, Spotify pays on the average $0.004 per playback.
 Thus, it's necessary to reach 250 listeners to earn at least a dollar.

 There are many factors to consider that affect the money an artist will receive from Spotify and such as where their listeners live, if they have a Premium account or what type of distribution contract the musician in question has.

 The content rights owners are paid based on those rates and are subject to the percentage of reproductions that come from free and Premium users.
 Therefore, the higher the percentage of streams of Premium users, the higher the royalty rate and vice versa.

 This is clearly visible when we look at the case of South Korea - a frontrunner when it comes to Pay Per Stream.
 Spotify pays as much as 0.017 per stream when South Koreans stream music.
 It's due to the fact that Spotify launched in South Korea without a free tier and only premium streaming is available.
 With this example, it becomes clear what immense influence the free plan has on the PPS.

 With its enormous growth of active users, Spotify currently has around 75 million users worldwide, but approximately only 20 million have a Premium account.